Your stem cell donation could go on to be the best dad.

 Charitable Registration No. 870 157 641 RR0001

-Due to genetic factors outside of anyone’s control, some patients today are less likely to find a matching stem cell donor.
-A larger, more ethnically diverse donor base can change that.
+Over 75% of patients must rely on a volunteer stem cell donor from a registry.
+Due to genetic factors outside of anyone’s control, some patients are less likely to find a matching stem cell donor.